plaid/plaid-ruby/README.md

 access_token = response['access_token']

-# Provide the access_token for the Item you want to delete
+# Provide the access_token for the Item you want to remove
-client.item.delete(access_token)
+client.item.remove(access_token)
 ```

 ### Get paginated transactions